armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 - [X] Exist in the cryptocurrency world.

 Cryptocurrencies and associated tokens can only trade on Decentralized Exchanges due to the decentralized nature of Cryptocurrencies.

 - [ ]True
 - [X] False

-Currently, an order book is a key component of both Centralized and Decentralized Exchanges:
+Currently, an order book is a key component of both Centralized and Decentralized Exchanges

 - [X] False
 - [ ]True

-Decentralized Exchanges generally operate using:
+Decentralized Exchanges generally operate using

 - [ ]Order Books and Market Makers
 - [ ]Liquidity Pools only
 - [X] Liquidity Pools and Automated Market Makers
 - [ ]Order Books only

 Impermanent Loss: (Choose all that apply)

 - [ ]Is a risk that traders have when using a DEX
 - [ ]Is not a risk with DEXs.
 - [X] Is a difference between providing tokens to an LP versus holding the tokens